Sebastiaan-Alvarez-Rodriguez/parquet-android/README.md

 ### Prerequisites
  1. A GitHub Personal Access Token (PAT) with `read:package` permission.
- 2. Any java 11 distribution, preferably `openjdk-11`.
+ 2. `openjdk-11` (other java 11 distributions might be supported too)

 ## Usage